JFLABO/Mailu/README.md

 If you prefer to build the images yourself:
 - Clone the repository
-- Copy docker-compose.yml.sample to docker-compose.yml
+- Copy docker-compose.yml.sample to docker-compose.yml and uncomment the build: sections
 - Copy .env.sample to .env and modify as you require
 - Run the following to start